Article

 Increase the value of your originals by enhancing the quality and optimizing them for your specific tasks

-Different types of large format scanners
+Different types of large format scanning solutions

 • Sheet-fed scanners for flat originals